Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Methods

 This identity follows directly from Bayes' rule.
 The first term corresponds to the prior (unconditional) score, which is learned by the trained unconditional diffusion model.
 The second term is the gradient of the log-likelihood and acts as a correction to the prior score.
 In the reverse-time formulation of the diffusion process, this likelihood term modifies the drift of the reverse-time stochastic differential equation (SDE), effectively performing posterior sampling in latent space by biasing the dynamics toward regions consistent with the imposed conditions.
+However the likelihood term is intractable due to its dependence on diffusion time $\tau$.
+We approximate this term as